cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips.md

 Dedicated egress IPs do not apply to:

 - DNS queries resolved through Gateway
-- Zero Trust networks connected via Cloudflare Tunnel
+- Private networks connected to Zero Trust via Cloudflare Tunnel
-- Traffic destined for Zero Trust networks connected via [Magic WAN](/magic-wan/)
+- Traffic destined for private networks connected to Zero Trust via [Magic WAN](/magic-wan/)
 - ICMP traffic (such as `ping`)

 These origins will see the default shared IPs instead of the dedicated egress IPs.
 This is because Cloudflare can filter traffic to these origins by identifiers other than source IP.